 The World Marrow Donor Association (WMDA) has a wealth of information useful for donors and patients.
 Here at the EBMT, our Donor Outcomes Committee is dedicated to collecting robust data on donor outcomes and developing recommendations based on that data.
 Visit the corresponding pages to learn more.

 Advocacy for patients and implicating ourselves in the legal and regulatory environment in which we work has become an increasingly important focus for the EBMT.
-The new EBMT Legal & Regulatory Affairs Committee has been established to focus on and coordinate actions around these issues, and we are currently participating in four important initiatives:
+The EBMT Legal & Regulatory Affairs Committee has been established to focus on and coordinate actions around these issues, and we are currently participating in four important initiatives:

 - Innovative Medicines Initiative (IMI) consultation on advanced therapies